 Hassle and annoyance factor: Usual people selling everything under the sun, but they take no for an answer.
 Not really many other problems, odd beggar/ prostitute proposition etc.

-Women alone: No real issues, usual precautions. wont encounter too much sexism or anything like that.
+Women alone: No real issues, usual precautions.
+You won't encounter too much sexism or anything like that.
 Some paternalistic attitudes.

-Drugs, cigarettes and alcohol: Ciggies pretty cheap, loads of good local beer that is pretty cheap, nice local rum, drugs pretty easy to get hold of and quite widely used.
+Local poisons for the body: Plenty of good local beer and local rum.
+Soft drugs are pretty easy to get hold of and quite widely used.

-Rating: 7/10 on the whole, but Tofo is one of the most beautiful beaches you will ever see
+Rating: 7/10 on the whole, but Tofo is one of the most beautiful beaches you will ever see, and Ilha de Moçambique is a spectacular, old Portuguese colonial town with some inviting islands just off the coast.

 Lowlights: Distances, lack of public transport and dirt roads that make driving at any speed really quite dangerous.
 If you have seen the Grand Canyon, the Fish River Canyon will probably disappoint.